 But isn't 9-speed 'less good' than the 10-speed drivetrain on the Surly?
 Well, yes and no (I'm going to get a little technical here).
 10-speed gives you a few extra gears, and allows you to run a 'nicer' rear derailleur (Deore XT).
 However Shimano don't make a 10-speed bar-end shifter that's compatible with this derailleur, necessitating a shift (boo-doom-ching) to a third party like Microshift.
 Microshift levers feel sloppy compared to the definitive crispness of their Shimano equivalent.
 The result is that the Kona Sutra, with its 9-speed drivetrain and more basic derailleur (the still very good Deore), shifts better than the 10-speed Surly Disc Trucker.
 Another advantage of 9-speed is that it's compatible with STI (Shimano Total Integration) brake/gear levers, whereas 10-speed is not.
 So if you want all your controls in the one place, you'll have an easier time making it happen on a Sutra than a Trucker.

 The Sutra has the shortest chainstays in this list, making it fairly agile for a touring bike.
 This should, in theory at least, make it a little less adept at carrying extreme loads, but is an advantage if you plan to use it as a commuter for much of the time.

 It's evident that Kona has put some effort into the Sutra in recent years, and it's really grown on me in that time.
-It's amazing value, well thought out, well-rounded and fun to ride.
+It's very good value, progressive in design, well-rounded and fun to ride.

 Pros: comes with rack and mudguards, fairly lively ride, excellent value